Skip to main content

 Background — US Visa Bond Programme Context

-The visa bond requirement was reintroduced in April 2026 as a pilot programme covering approximately 50 countries with high US visa overstay rates.
-Under the pilot, non-immigrant visa applicants from listed countries must post a refundable bond of USD 5,000, 10,000 or 15,000 — set by the consular officer based on overstay risk — at the time of visa issuance.
+The visa bond pilot programme launched on 20 August 2025 under a temporary final rule (90 FR 37378) and ran until 5 August 2026.
+It was expanded in phases, reaching 50 countries on 2 April 2026.
+Under the pilot as it stood in May 2026, B-1/B-2 business and tourist visa applicants from listed countries had to post a refundable bond of USD 5,000, 10,000 or 15,000 — set by the consular officer based on overstay risk — at the time of visa issuance.
+Those levels were superseded on 3 August 2026 when the programme was made permanent.
 The bond is returned when the visa holder departs the US within their authorised stay.
 OraVisa covered the bond programme launch in our earlier visa update (April 2026); see related links below for the full context, including which 50 countries are covered and how the bond mechanics work.

 The May 2026 announcement is a carve-out from this broader programme, not a suspension or termination of it.
 The bond requirement remains in force for non-World-Cup-ticket-holder applicants from the five qualifying countries, and for all applicants from the other ~45 countries on the pilot list.
 The U.S. Travel Association has welcomed the targeted measure while continuing to advocate for broader visa-processing reforms ahead of the tournament.